Joel Bach

-Joel Bach is an American journalist, film and television producer, known for his work on 60 Minutes with CBS News and for co-founding the environmental project, Years of Living Dangerously with David Gelber.
+Joel Bach (born 1970) is an American journalist, film and television producer, known for his work on 60 Minutes with CBS News and for co-founding the environmental project, Years of Living Dangerously with David Gelber.
 He won two Emmy Awards for his work on 60 Minutes, and shared with David Gelber both a Primetime Emmy Award and an Environmental Media Award for Years of Living Dangerously.

 Bach worked at 60 Minutes with correspondents including Ed Bradley, Lesley Stahl, Steve Kroft, and Scott Pelley.
 He successfully recruited film director James Cameron as an executive producer of Years of Living Dangerously, and enlisted actors to the project including Harrison Ford, Jessica Alba, Matt Damon, and Arnold Schwarzenegger.

 Early life and education

 Bach spent his early life in Colorado.
 He was raised near the Roaring Fork River in Colorado, which would later inspire the name for his joint production company with Gelber.
 Bach studied video and film production at Brown University.
 Bach fostered his early interests in the environment and combined these motivations with his burgeoning film skills at Brown.
 He created the short film, Brown Is Green, intended to educate first year students at Brown on why they should recycle.
 The piece also served as his honors thesis.
 Bach graduated from Brown University in 1991.